hariszaf/karpathos-swamp/MAGs/bac/with_16S/MAG_100/Protologue.md

 by placing it within the
 JABSRG01 family of the
 Opitutales order; Puniceicoccaceae is part of this order.
+MAGs 215 and 100 that had the exact same assignment by GTDB-Tk had a ANI value <50% indicating they are distinct species.

 ## Description of  sp. nov (MAG_100)